nkh/ftl/docs/src/user-guide/marks-history.md

   one path per line.
 - The global history is shared across all ftl processes and panes, which is why `Hs` is handy for filtering to the current subtree.
+- Project marks are the only system that's **portable**: commit `.ftl_project_marks` to your repo and anyone who clones it gets the same set of shortcuts.